manloeng/nc-news/README.md

 ### Step 5 - Seeding the Production Database

-Once You have your created your database on `HEROKU`
+Once you have your created your database on `HEROKU`

 You will want to run the seed prod script from your `package.json`:
 ```bash